RakeshNKundar/multi-agent-streaming-system-with-confluent/README.md

 This will help populate the input topics and allow you to test the complete agent workflow.

 ## Task 03 (Optional) – Integrating Email service with Scheduler agent using AWS SNS
-You can send email notifications to about the meeting from the scheduler agent using AWS SNS service.
+You can send email notifications about the meeting from the scheduler agent using AWS SNS service.
 The Scheduler agent pushes events to the SNS service.
 You can create an E-mail subscription out of the SNS topic using your email address to receive email notification.

 You need to create an email subscription on AWS SNS